seisatsu/Tsunagari/doc/sphinx/chapter_3.rst

 The options that need to be changed are under the "General" tab.
 In the newest version of Tiled, the required settings are as follows:

-* Store tile data as: XML
+* Store tile layer data as: XML
 * Include DTD reference in saved maps: OFF

 Once the Preferences dialog is closed, Tiled should remember these settings.